Bwc9876/git-from-scratch/index.typ

   simultaneously
 - After work is done, developers *merge* changes back to a common branch

+Don't worry if you don't recognize these concepts, we'll come back to them later.

 == Okay, But How does it #emph[actually] work?
 <okay-but-how-does-it-actually-work>

 You came to the right place!

-The Git CLI is split up into two types of commands.
+The Git command line interface (CLI) is split up into two types of commands.

-- "Porcelain" commands, the ones you’re likely to have used \(`commit`, `add`, `checkout`, etc)
+- *Porcelain* commands are high-level user-friendly commands.
+These are ones you’re likely to have used \(`commit`, `add`, `checkout`, etc)
-- #strong["Plumbing"] commands, low-level commands that porcelain commands call under-the-hood \(we’ll see these later)
+- *Plumbing* commands are low-level commands that porcelain commands call under-the-hood.

 == Why Should We Care About Plumbing?

-#quote(block: true)[
-  Magic isn't real \
-  -- Preston Thorpe
-]

-To truly understand something, we need to forego all notions of "magic".
-Don't be scared to jump into the details, understand things for what they truly are and you'll grow an intuition instead of surface-level knowledge.
-Many times it's a lot simpler than you think!
+Git is a complicated system.
+Complicated systems can often be explained well with high-level abstractions and analogies.

+// TODO: Articulating how high-level guides can fall short in this paragraph

+However, the abstractions provided by many teaching materials with Git can often fall short.
+Misunderstandings of how Git works at a fundamental level results in a few pitfalls, which can lead to mistakes.

+To make a mistake is to potentially lose extremely important work or project history.
+To avoid these mistakes, this presentation will try to teach you the underlying concepts in Git and build up from there.

-== Git Repository Structure
+== Git Repositories
 <git-repository-structure>

-A Git repository is any directory with a well-formed `.git/` folder.
+Any directory with a well-formed `.git/` folder is a *git repository*.
+You'll work on the current content of the directory when programming.
-This presentation is stored in a repository!

-`.git` stores all of your repository’s history, including commits, branches, tags, etc. The folder containing `.git/` will read and write information from `.git/` when you run Git commands.
+`.git` is a special folder however, it stores all of your repository’s history. `.git ` is written to and read from when you use various Git commands.

 == `.git` Layout
 <-git-layout>